Woman accused of Arizona lover's murder sobs at death scene photo

 "And you are the same individual that lied about all this, right?" he asked.
 "So take a look at it."

-In five days of tough cross-examination, Martinez has poked holes in Arias' testimony, pointing out to the jury conflicting accounts she gave to friends, family and police of her relationship with Alexander and his death.
+In five days of often aggressive cross-examination, Martinez has poked holes in Arias' testimony, pointing out to the jury conflicting accounts she gave to friends, family and police of her relationship with Alexander and his death.

-On Thursday afternoon, Martinez tore into Arias' previous testimony that, after he attacked her in the shower, she ran to Alexander's walk-in closet, scrambled up shelving packed with clothing and grabbed a gun she said he kept on the top shelf.
+In questioning prior to Arias' breakdown on the stand on Thursday, Martinez had picked at differing accounts she gave of events in the hours immediately before she killed Alexander in June 2008.

-Showing the court a photograph later taken of the closet, capturing shoes lying in neat, undisturbed rows on shelves, Martinez turned to Arias and accused her of bringing the gun from her family home in Yreka, California.
+Arias had previously said that her lover had not shaved on the day of the killing, but Martinez played an interview with a detective following her arrest in which she said she took pictures of Alexander shaving.
+He also produced a photograph Arias took of her clean shaven lover just prior to his death.